 Barry S Callahan, MD, a native of Bristol, Tennessee practices at University Orthopaedic Clinic and Spine Center in Tuscaloosa, Alabama.
 He is Clinical Assistant Professor of Surgery at the University of Alabama in the College of Medicine and College of Community Medicine.
 He received his B.S. from King College in 1986 and M.D. from the University of Tennessee College of Medicine in 1990.
 His postgraduate residency in Orthopaedic Surgery was completed in 1995 at the Indiana University Medical Center followed by a fellowship in Hand & Microsurgery with James Strickland, MD at the Indiana Hand Center.
 Following a short time in private practice in Dothan Alabama, Dr. Callahan became Assistant Professor of Orthopaedic Surgery at Vanderbilt University Medical center in 2000.
 After development of the Premier Hand Center, a subspecialty center of Premier Orthopaedics & Sports Medicine, in Nashville, Tennessee, he joined Dr James Andrews in practice at The Andrews Institute in 2008 where he primarily managed collegiate and professional athlete's upper extremity and peripheral nerve conditions.
 Dr. Callahan maintains dual Board Certification from the American Board of Orthopaedic Surgery in Orthopaedic Surgery and a Certificate of Added Qualification in Surgery of the Hand.

-Dr. Callahan’s practice focuses on treatment of all Orthopaedic conditions of the hand, wrist, and elbow as well as Reconstructive Microsurgery, particularly nerve injury reconstruction.
+Dr. Callahan's practice focuses on treatment of all Orthopaedic conditions of the hand, wrist, and elbow as well as Reconstructive Microsurgery, particularly nerve injury reconstruction.
 He maintains a great interest in management of sports injuries of the hand, wrist and elbow.
 He has authored or co-authored several publications and presentations and has served on the Public Information Committee, Ethics Committee, and currently the Committee on Maintenance of Certification for the American Society for Surgery of the Hand.
-He is active in treating patients from the Wounded Warriors Project and continues to be engaged in research projects at the Andrews Research and Education Institute and is a clinical consultant for Acumed, Inc.
+He is active in treating patients from the Wounded Warriors Project and continues to be engaged in research at the Andrews Research and Education Institute.
+He is a clinical consultant for Acumed, Inc.